mdenomy/three-breaths/content/posts/redefining-relationship-with-no.md

 I love "no".
 I had a manager once say *"You can't spell Denomy without no"<sup><a href="#note1">1</a></sup>*, and he meant that as a positive.
 By saying no to work that came in through side channels I was able to keep the team working on the things that we all agreed was the most important work.
 Saying no was my super-power.

-But I got lazy with my use of no. Let me tell you a story, we can call it "Snowglobe-gate"
+But I got lazy with my use of no. Let me tell you a story, we can call it "Snowglobe-gate".

 ## Snowglobe-gate
 Twas a day like any other, except it was in early winter, and while in a meeting where I was remote, I got a slack notice alerting me to a kerfuffle in one of my team channels.
 As soon as the meeting ended, I hopped over to the channel to see what was going on.

 Someone from outside the team had mad a request to add a feature to a part of our app (an app a long time ago in a galaxy far, far away) that would make it look like it was snowing, in celebration of the holiday season.
 The team was all over the place as to whether this was a good idea or a bad idea and how we could/should/would implement it.
-One person even commented
+One person even commented thusly.

 > I don't mind doing it, but I don't know what I'm gonna tell Mike when other stuff doesn't get done